 The Victorian styled Royal and Ancient Golf Club of St Andrews has the best golfers as part of their honorary members.
 This golf club housed in St Andrews with a scenic environment all around, has an excellent eighteen hole golf course for both professionals as well as amateurs.
 The club includes facilities like a bar, restaurant, members lounge area, lockers as well as a Snooker room.
 The club hosts golf tournaments as well as rents out its premises for events.

 One of the largest and most important stadiums in New Zealand, Eden Park has played host to many sporting events ever since its inception.
 The stadium hosts rugby during winters and cricket during summers.
 The stadium has been a host to several cricket tournaments including the World Cup of 1992 and 2015, the stadium also enables visitors to explore its expansive premises and all they have to offer through informative tours and ziplining excursions.
-Apart from hosting various sporting events the stadium is also utilized for various cultural, social and entertainment purposes.
+Apart from hosting various sporting events, the stadium is also utilized for various cultural, social and entertainment purposes.

 The Hockey Hall of Fame is the place where you can test your hockey trivia skills or goalie reflexes.
 The hall, located in Brookfield Place, features an interactive, hands-on account of the evolution of Canada's game.
 It's a trip down the sport's memory lane, fueled by displays, trophies, memorabilia, movies and video games.
 While you're there, you can get a souvenir photo taken of yourself beside the Stanley Cup trophy.
 Facilities include the Spirit of Hockey store full of collectibles.